Last Updated on: 9th October 2023, 10:27 am

-According to Scientific Reports, ravens are a major predator of juvenile tortoises living near human homes.
+According to Scientific Reports, ravens are a significant predator of juvenile tortoises living near human homes.
 So, even predators you wouldn’t consider a natural threat to tortoises can be dangerous.

 Even if you use a harness of some kind, and your baby tortoise isn’t taken away, it may be harmed during a conflict and unable to recover due to its small size.

-According to the Journal of Thermal Biology, adult tortoises can employ different thermoregulating techniques when environmental temperatures fall or rise beyond what is optimal.
+According to the Journal of Thermal Biology, adult tortoises can employ different thermoregulation techniques when environmental temperatures fall or rise excessively.

 A baby tortoise is far more vulnerable.
-If it’s an unusually cold or hot day, it’s raining, or wind speeds are impacting how the ambient temperature feels, wait for another day to take your baby tortoise outside.
+If it’s an unusually cold or hot day, rainy, or wind speeds impact the ambient temperature, wait another day to take the baby tortoise outside.